Best Camp Shoes

 After a full day of hiking, your feet will thank you for the chance to get some air.
 Particularly true if you are hitting the trails again the following morning – by letting your feet air out you’re decreasing the chance of getting blisters, and fungus.
 Eeewww.

-Help keep your feet healthy with a pair of backpacking sandals to wear around camp.
+Help keep your feet healthy with a pair to wear around camp.

 Keeps your feet clean at camp

-Moving around camp or going to the bathroom in the middle of the night can be done barefoot, but you’ll definitely have cleaner feet with a pair of ultralight camp shoes on.
+Moving around camp or going to the bathroom in the middle of the night can be done barefoot, but you’ll definitely have cleaner feet with ultralight camp shoes on.
 That and you are less likely to stand on something and injure yourself.

 More comfortable than your boots around camp

-Suffice to say, that after many miles on the trail you’d rather slip into a lightweight pair of sandals or shoes.
+Suffice to say, that after many miles on the trail you’d rather slip into a lightweight sandal or shoe.
 It’s much more comfortable setting up camp and get dinner going when your feet can breathe and feel the evenings chill air.